flux-capacitor-io/flux-capacitor-client/README.md

 ### Publishing and tracking

-Above all, Flux Capacitor lets you publish and subscribe to messages in real time.
+Above all, Flux Capacitor lets you publish and subscribe to messages (events, commands, queries, etc.).
 Those messages can come from your own application or from any other application connected to the same Flux Capacitor service.

 Here's an example of an event handler that dispatches a command to send a welcome email when a new user is created: